EndlessReform/fish-speech.rs/README.md

 python fish_speech_python/encode_audio.py --output_path ./fake.npy ./tests/resources/sky.wav
 ```

 NOTE: Fish 1.4 support will be added ASAP in the next PR.
+Until then,

+- You can use `tests/resources/sky.npy` as an example conditioning prompt. - You can also create a prompt using the official repo, but be sure to convert the weights to `np.float32` beforehand as Candle can't handle integer npy files.

 ### Generate semantic codebook tokens